 Cameron’s father’s red Ferrari 250 GT Spyder wasn’t real.

 According to IMDb, three replicas were created for the movie:

 The listing for 370 Beech Street in Highland Park, Illinois, says:

 THE BEN ROSE HOME: a mid-century modern architectural treasure cantilevered over the ravines, the 2 steel and glass buildings have incredible vistas of the surrounding woods.
 Designed by A. James Speyer protege of Mies Van der Rohe & David Haid.
 Main house: 4 bedrms/3baths Pavilion/guest house: kitchen/ bath + 4 car interior parking.
 New interior/exterior steel/window renovation+new roofs-carpeting and more!

-Want it?
-Check the listing for more photos and information.
-UPDATE: It sold in 2014 for $1.06 million, less than half of its original asking price.
+UPDATE: Cameron’s sold in 2014 for $1.06 million, less than half of its original asking price.
 Thanks to its new owners, it’s undergoing a major renovation that you can read about here.